 Week-Of: Week-Of volunteers come in for a total of 9 hours over two separate days.
-The first five-hour shift must take place on the day before the event, on Wednesday, November 7, 2018.
-The second four-hour shift can take place the week before the event or the day after the event and is flexible upon availability.
+The first five-hour shift must take place on the day before the event and The second four-hour shift can take place the week before the event or the day after the event and is flexible upon availability.
 Tasks include support for administration, production, media editing, post-production, and more.

-Day-Of: Day-Of volunteers attend the Conference on Thursday, November 8, 2018 volunteering for a minimum of 4 hours.
+Day-Of: Day-Of volunteers, volunteer or a minimum of 4 hours.
 Volunteers are typically scheduled in workstations, including production areas such as set up, registration, guest relations, photography, and more.

 Month-Of Volunteer Opportunities

 Dance/NYC invites you to join our volunteer team as a part of the Month-Of volunteer program.
 As a Month-Of volunteer, you support the Dance/NYC staff as a core member of our team and volunteer between 5-10 hours per week for four weeks at the Dance/NYC office.
 Month-Of volunteer opportunities are on a rolling basis.

 Both disabled and nondisabled volunteers are encouraged to participate.
 Dance/NYC is committed to making its programs accessible to disabled people by hosting opportunities and training in accessible spaces with advance notice.